apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   a1.sources.r1.channels = c1

 The 'shell' config is used to invoke the 'command' through a command shell (such as Bash or Powershell).
-The 'command' is passed as argument to 'shell' for execution.
+The 'command' is passed as an argument to 'shell' for execution.
 This allows the 'command' to use features from the shell such as wildcards, back ticks, pipes, loops, conditionals etc. In the absence of the 'shell' config, the 'command' will be invoked directly.
 Common values for 'shell' :  '/bin/sh -c', '/bin/ksh -c', 'cmd /c',  'powershell -Command', etc.

 .. code-block:: properties

   agent_foo.sources.tailsource-1.type = exec
   agent_foo.sources.tailsource-1.shell = /bin/bash -c
   agent_foo.sources.tailsource-1.command = for i in /path/*.txt; do cat $i; done